 I am a Visiting Assistant Professor in Philosophy at the University of Iowa.
 I started in philosophy in junior high by reading Plato’s Republic on a road trip to Houston.
 I later took symbolic logic as a college freshman and fell in love with the subject.
 I committed shortly thereafter to the lifelong study of philosophy.

-I specialize in metaphysics, history of philosophy, philosophy of logic, and philosophy of math.
+I specialize in history of analytic philosophy, philosophy of language, and philosophy of logic and mathematics.
 In developing an answer to my unifying research question is What is logic?, I leverage the logic-first, logic-last framework for philosophical research known as logical atomism, whose paradigmatic form and practice is given by Whitehead and Russell’s 1910 Principia Mathematica.
-As a logical atomist, I philosophize with the example that Principia set for us firmly in mind.
+As a logical atomist, I philosophize with the term busting example that Principia set for us firmly in mind.